 Now you'll never have an excuse for turning up to that meeting late or missing your partner's birthday ever again.

 Basic Engineering Dictionary, as the name suggests, is a comprehensive dictionary of engineering terms.
 It also contains a repository of equations and formulae and has over 8,000 terms to choose from.

 It covers many different categories from Actuators and Electromechanics to Civil Engineering and Thermodynamics and many more.
 It also has a feature to contribute new terms, equations or formulae if you spot anything is amiss.

-You can also add certain formulae, equations or terms to your 'favorites' list to allow for quick access further down the line.
-It also has a quiz feature to let users test their knowledge retention.
+You can add certain formulae, equations or terms to your 'favorites' list to allow for quick access further down the line.
+And it has a quiz feature to let users test their knowledge retention.

 The app also has a daily random fact feature which is always a popular feature of any application.